k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/fabric system requirments for QA_DEV_installarion.md

-# Fabric System Requirements for Development and QA Installations
+# Fabric Minimum System Requirements for Development and QA Installations
 ## Introduction

 * This document provides information regarding the hardware, software and the operating system requirements for Fabric installations.